Yhe9718/DAG-UNet/README.md

 For training Busi, run ``` CUDA_VISIBLE_DEVICES=0 python val.py ```

+## Trained models

+./model_pth provides the trained models for five folds training of the speech data.

+./models/busi

 ## Acknowledgement

 We appreciate the work of [UNeXt](https://github.com/jeya-maria-jose/UNeXt-pytorch) ([paper](https://link.springer.com/chapter/10.1007/978-3-031-16443-9_3)) for providing the foundation of our framework.